arturoiafrate/it.arturoiafrate.homey-unraid/README.md

     - Stop a user script if it's running in background
     - Start/Resume a VM
     - Pause/Shutdown/Reboot a VM
+    - Create/Delete a folder in a share
+    - Read a folder content as a JSON (Advanced Flow)
+    - Create a file (with or without content) in a share
+    - Delete a file or it's content in a share
+    - Write inside an existing file in a share (overwrite/append mode supported)
+    - Read a file in a share and get the content (Advanced Flow)

 For each one of them you can trigger a flow.
 For example:
 **_When_ CPU Usage is changed _and_ CPU Usage is over a _threshold_, _execute_ something.**